Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Changing the target level

+Aon's report \cite{aon} contains a chart (Chart 5, p.\ 31) which suggests that in a CDC design similar to our flat-accrual scheme, projected benefits are almost entirely smooth in the run up to retirement.
+This can be explained by their study computing projected benefits using a deterministic model rather than a simulation.
+Our results suggest that this deterministic calculation is likely to be inaccurate.

+Smoothing of benefits may also be over-estimated due to a confusion between nominal benefit entitlements and projected benefit entitlements.
+Nominal benefit entitlements vary much more smoothly than projected benefit entitlements.
+This is because the change in projected benefits is a function of both the current nominal benefit and the level of indexation $h_t$.
+If one only looks at changes in nominal benefits each year, one will miss the changes in $h_t$.
+As an example of the potential for confusion, \cite{governmentActuaries} uses the phrase ``projected benefits'' to describe what we call nominal benefits.

+Examining the example trajectories plotted in the fan diagrams in Figure \ref{fig:generation60}, we see that similar levels of smoothing of pension outcomes are achieved across the CDC designs.
+While the CDC trajectories are smoother than that for the pooled annuity fund, this is a short-term smoothing rather than a long-term decrease in risk.
+As indicated by the funnel shapes of the CDC diagrams, risk increases significantly throughout retirement in our CDC funds.
+The reports \cite{popat} and \cite{owadally} both seek to quantify the risk of CDC investments, but only measure the standard deviation of incomes at the time of retirement.
+As a result, these studies will have tended to understate the risks of CDC schemes.

-\subsection{Changing the target level}
+\section{Changing the target level}

-So far we have considered the single-employer scheme with a target indexation level of $\CPI+0\%$.
+So far we have considered the flat-accrual scheme with a target indexation level of $\DCPI+0\%$.
 This aids comparisons with other schemes that target a constant income in retirement.
 However, to avoid frequent benefit cuts, one can target a higher indexation level, though this requires increasing contributions.

-We plot the results of simulations targeting different levels of indexation above inflation on the left of Figure \ref{fig:changingtargets}.
-As we increase the target level, we increase also increase the level at which bonuses are awarded by the same amount.
-When targetting $\CPI+0\%$ the median retirement income decreases throughout retirement.
+We plot the results of simulations targeting different levels of real indexation rate in a flat-accrual scheme (left plot of Figure \ref{fig:changingtargets}).
+As we increase the target level, we also increase the level at which bonuses are awarded by the same amount.
+When targetting $\DCPI+0\%$ the median retirement income decreases throughout retirement.
 If the median income in retirement were to increase at a rate of $1\%$ per year, it should increase by a total of about 73\% from age 65 to 120.
 Thus, we see that the target levels do not correspond to the achieved rate of increase of median incomes in retirement.
 We note, however, that the method we are using to target a particular level of indexation is just a heuristic.

 These results show that it would be better to use a line search over simulations to identify the required contribution rate.
 Since one can achieve different levels of indexation by varying the ratio of benefits to contributions, one should not be overly concerned that the heuristic is imperfect.